justine-black/automagic-testing/README.md

 React.js is a popular JavaScript library known for its efficiency and flexibility in building user interfaces.
 Its component-based architecture fosters reusability and simplifies the development process, while its virtual DOM ensures optimal performance by minimizing unnecessary updates.
 With a vibrant community and extensive documentation, React.js empowers developers to create dynamic and interactive web applications with ease.

 Navigate to the [my-app-to-test](my-app-to-test/frontend/) subdirectory where you will find a simple web application powered by React.js with Material-UI.
 I created this app to practice the fundamentals of web development as well as of test automation.

+The app is also deployed on Netlify: https://automagic-test-app.netlify.app/